The device doesn't seem to charge

 Use an original Sony charger plugged into a wall socket to charge your Xperia™ device.
 Your Xperia™ device charges much more slowly when you charge it using a computer and the USB cable.

 Disconnect the USB cable from your Xperia™ device and then plug the cable into the USB port on the device again.
-Make sure that the charger cable is properly attached to the USB port on your device, with no obstruction like a protective case.
+Make sure that the charger cable is properly attached to the USB port on your device, with no obstruction such as a protective case.
 Check that the charger is properly plugged into a wall socket with an active power source.

-Make sure that the charger port is free from lint, dust, and moisture.
+Make sure that the charger port is free from lint, dust and moisture.
 A blocked port can prevent the USB connector from fitting properly, and therefore prevent charging.
 Ensure that the USB port is completely dry, and gently remove any lint or dust using, for example, a wooden or plastic toothpick or a toothbrush.

 Try to charge the Xperia™ device by connecting another USB cable to the USB port of a computer.
 If the device starts to charge, this may be a sign that the charger is not working properly.
 Replace the charger with an original Sony charger specifically intended for your device.

 Turn off your device and then turn it back on.
-By doing this, you turn off all running applications and free up memory, which sometimes automatically solves the issue.
+By doing this you turn off all running applications and free up memory, which sometimes automatically solves the issue.

 You can force your device to restart or shut down in situations where it stops responding or won't restart normally.
 No settings or personal data get deleted during a forced restart.